reinteractive-open/installfest_guides/source/guides/installfest42/getting_started.md

 ensure the process will go through, even on faulty Internet connection.
 You can use `heroku logs` to view the output of the command.

-To check that your blog has been deployed properly, browse to the URL that Heroku has gien you, remembering to append "/posts" to the end of the URL. e.g. `https://peaceful-hamlet-7389.herokuapp.com/posts`
+To check that your blog has been deployed properly, browse to the URL that Heroku has given you, remembering to append "/posts" to the end of the URL. e.g. `https://peaceful-hamlet-7389.herokuapp.com/posts`

 Note that you can also use the `heroku open` command to get to the root URL (and then append the "/posts" to that URL)